fdelgadodelapuente/fdelgadodelapuente.github.io/research/volcano.md

 ## **Volcano Topography**

-Satellite data from either InSAR missions (TanDEM-X, SRTM) or optical (Pléiades) can be used to construct high resolution DEMs (2 - 10 m/pixel) that can be used to constrain the extrusion rates of both lava flows and domes, and changes in the glacier that cover the volcanoes.
+Satellite data from either InSAR missions (TanDEM-X, SRTM) or optical (Pléiades) can be used to construct high resolution DEMs (2 - 10 m/pixel).
+These data sets provide insights on the extrusion rates of both lava flows and domes, and changes in the glacier that cover many volcanoes.

 <img style="float: center;" src="/images/Pleiades_DSM_2m_geo.dem_web.png">